garnierclement/pfe/sensors/README.md

 Each of these steps are just some arrays of [Command].
 At each step, Manticore will monitor the exit code of the command.
 We use the standard C convention, 0 means that it is a success and so we can jump to the next step, any other value means that an error occurred a

-For those interested in the implementation, you can refer to the
+> unfinished explanation

-## A simple explained example: the mouse sensor
+> For more details, you can look at the implementation in the *Sensor* constructor of Manticore

 ## Tutorial: Adding a sensor